olayinkade/olayinkade.github.io/README.md

 ## Introduction
 ### Purpose
 This tutorial shows you how to convert your Resume from a Word document to a [Markdown](https://www.markdownguide.org/) document using an editor like [Atom](https://atom.io/).
 Also, this tutorial shows how [Jekyll](https://jekyllrb.com/) is used to format your Markdown resume.
-Jekyll is a tool that transforms plain Markdown Resumes into static websites that can be access anywhere.
+Jekyll is a tool that transforms plain Markdown resumes into static websites.
 We are going to use Jekyll themes on GitHub to format the structure of your resume.
-Additionally, this tutorial shows how to host your formatted resume on [GitHub](https://github.com/) Pages.
+Additionally, this tutorial shows how to host your Markdown formatted resume on [GitHub](https://github.com/) Pages.

 **What will you gain?** This tutorial will help transform and customize your resume to make it look more appealing.
 Also, it shows you how to host your customized resume online, so that it can be accessed by anyone at anytime.
 Having your resume online potentially could be useful when you are talking to a prospective employer and you dont have your hard-copy resume to handout.
 You could share the link and to allow the employer access to your resume anytime.

 ### Audience
 You dont need to have any prior knowledge of Jekyll, Markdown or [Atom](https://flight-manual.atom.io/getting-started/sections/installing-atom/) for this tutorial
 **Caution** : This tutorial assumes you have some knowledge of GitHub.
-For example, what it means to clone a Repository, push to a Repository and Pull down from a repository.
+For example, what it means to clone a repository, push to a repository and Pull down from a repository.

 ### Prerequisites
 This tutorial also assumes that: